perfana/test-events-command-runner/README.md

 Run a command in the process runner.

+Use the `command` tag for the command to run.
+Used executables should be available on the `PATH` of the process that runs this (e.g. the CI server).

 When an abort happens, the process is killed.

 At the end of the running time, the process is killed.

+Use `sendTestRunConfig` to send the command to Perfana test config.
+Disabled by default.
+Be careful not to send secrets via this option.

 ## use